small-zeng/EVPP/README.md

 python manage.py runserver 0.0.0.0:6100
 ```

-4. In a web browser, start the planner by entering the link
+4. In a web browser, start the planner by entering the link (10.15.198.53 is set according to IP of your host machine)

 ```bash
 https://10.15.198.53:6100/isfinish/?finish=yes